alexqguo/drinking-board-game-v3/apps/docs/notes.md

       - essentially a stateless pure function, can be used in any application (currently does have one node dependency though), or like a state machine
       - UML flows
     - [section] important concepts
-      - board
-        - schema, how it's meant to interact with the rest of the engine
+      - (description of handlers pattern?)
       - action
         - follows our handlers pattern
       - rule